hanabi/hanabi.github.io/Reference.md

 ## Level 7 - Fellow - Conventions & Special Moves

-### The Sarcastic Discard

-* Occasionally, through a mistake (or complicated situation), the same card will be clued in two different people's hands.
-Generally, this is to be avoided, but sometimes it happens.
-Handling this can be tricky.
-* Generally, the **first** player who fully realizes that they have the duplicate card should discard it (as opposed to playing it or holding on to it).
-This is called a *Sarcastic Discard*, and it communicates to the other player that they 100% have the discarded card.
-* For example, in a 3-player game:
-  * On the stacks, red 2 is played.
-  * Alice has one red 3 clued in his hand with just number 3.
-  * Alice clues number 3 to Bob, which touches one 3.
-(This is a mistake, because it might be violating *Good Touch Principle*.)
-  * Bob knows that the only playable 3 is red 3.
-He also knows that Alice has a clued red 3 already in her hand.
-Thus, he knows that he has the red 3 and that Alice made a mistake.
-  * Bob performs a *Sarcastic Discard* to pass the red 3 back to Alice.
-* The *Sarcastic Discard* is similar to the *Prompt*, except that it is initiated by a discard instead of a clue.
-* However, unlike a *Prompt*, if there are multiple cards that a *Sarcastic Discard* could apply to, then it does **not** promise that it is the left-most card.
-It only promises that they have the card somewhere.
-For example:
-  * Alice *Sarcastic Discards* a red 3.
-  * Bob has two cards clued with number 3 in his hand.
-He doesn't have any color information on either 3.
-  * Bob can be certain that one of the two 3's is red 3, but he does not know which one it is yet.

 ### The Sarcastic Finesse

 * Imagine that in a 3-player game: